spinnaker/governance/rfc/cdevents-spinnaker.md

 Implementing a new Webhook and Notification to consume/produce CDEvents by using HTTP binding

 ### Consume CDEvents:
-Implementing a new `CDEvents` Webhook type in Automated triggers, to consume  `CDEvents`
+Implementing a new `CDEvents` Webhook type in [Automated Triggers](https://spinnaker.io/docs/guides/user/pipeline/triggers/pubsub/), to consume  `CDEvents`

 ### Implementation details: